yegor256/blog/_drafts/_future.md

 Will something similar happen to you?
 Most probably, yes.

 You will suffer.
 You will get fired.
-You will have issues of finding interesting projects, because everything you will see written in traditional Java, Ruby, C++, or Python will look like garbage to you.
+You will have issues finding interesting projects, because everything you will see written in traditional Java, Ruby, C++, or Python will look like garbage to you.
 You will be constantly annoyed that people around you don't understand you.
 Your career will be stuck.
 You won't be able to get a promotion, because your thinking will be toxic---people will be afraid of your technical ideas---they will sound too extreme for them.
-You will be very tempted to get back to the good old procedural nightmare, but won't be able to do it anymore.
+You will be very tempted to go back to the good old procedural nightmare, but won't be able to do it anymore.
 You will be in a big trouble.

 This is exactly what was happening to me before I started writing this blog and publishing [my books](/books.html): I was alone, on my own, in front of those who were ready to criticize my ideas just for the fun of it.
-However, when I gave my concept a name and started getting followers around it, everything has changed.
+However, once I gave my concept a name and started getting followers around it, everything changed.
 I was not a crazy programmer any more, I became a member of a new [tech sect](https://www.elegantobjects.org), which, of course, had its pros and cons, but ... it was _organized_!

-It became much more difficult for my opponents to diminish the value of my words, because I wasn't anymore a yet another regular programmer with crazy ideas.
+It became much more difficult for my opponents to diminish the value of my words, because no longer was I just yet another regular programmer with crazy ideas.
-I was a book author, who managed to structure his thoughts, to publish the book, and even to get some readers and positive reviews.
-I still was wrong (as far as they were concerned), but now I was _respected_.
+I was a book author, who managed to structure his thoughts, publish the book, and even to get some readers and positive reviews.
+I was still wrong (as far as they were concerned), but now I was _respected_.

 I'm suggesting you do the same.
-Not only listen to my videos, follow my blog, or read my books, but also become an active participant!
+Don't merely listen to my videos, follow my blog, or read my books, but also become an active participant!
 Once they see you as a vocal member of an organized group of engineers, they will treat you completely differently.
-You will still be wrong fo them, but you will be respected and your career will go just fine.
+You will still be wrong, in their eyes, but you will be respected and your career will go just fine.
 You will have all the rights to "propose changes to the architecture."
-It's easy to shut up a young programmer, but it's much more difficult to shut up a young programmer who is a speaker and a book writer, as a member of a professional community.
+It's easy to shut up a young programmer, but it's much more difficult to shut up a young programmer who is a speaker and a book writer, and a member of a professional community.

 This is how you can truly join our community: